weka/tools/wekatester/README.md

 `-v` Sets verbosity.  `-vv`, and `-vvv` are supported to set ever increasing verbosity.

 `--no-weka` Assumes the Servers are not weka servers or clients and just runs the workload on them

+`--local-fio` Use the fio binary that is already local to the servers.
+Make sure all the servers have the same version.

 `--auth` Specify an alternate file instead of the default auth-token.json